lmu-osc/Introduction-Simulations-in-R/tutorial_pages/dry-rule.md

 Functions usually 'take in' data or parameter values (these inputs are called 'function arguments'), process it, and 'return' a result.
 You've already used several functions in this tutorial; for example `rnorm(n, mean, sd)`, where `n`, `mean`, and `sd` are inputs and the result is a random sample from the normal distribution.
 The only difference here is that you are writing the function yourself.
-Once a function is written, it can be used over and over and over again by calling its name, just like other functions such as `rnorm()`.
+Once a function is written, it can be used over and over again by calling its name, just like other functions such as `rnorm()`.

 * `AwesomeFunctionName <- function(argument1, argument2,…){
 do stuff here